-Over the next half-year further informative and easily understandable adverts appeared that created and reinforced a consistent positive narrative about the company’s activities.
-Some showed the intensity of the train operation in and out of London stations at peak hour, demonstrating the operational challenges it faced, others drew attention the delivery of new passenger locomotives, whilst others told the public that of the 113,709 steam trains run in February, 93 per cent arrived within 5 minutes of the scheduled arrival time – something deemed a success.
+Over the next half-year further informative and easily understandable adverts appeared that created and the reinforced a positive narrative about the company’s activities.
+Some showed the intensity of the train operation in and out of London stations at peak hour, demonstrating the operational challenges it faced, others drew attention to the delivery of new passenger locomotives, whilst others told the public that of the 113,709 steam trains run in February, 93 per cent arrived within 5 minutes of the scheduled arrival time – something the advert deemed a success.
 Newspaper adverts were also just one dimension of an integrated PR campaign.
-The Railway Gazette reported that there was a “systematic scheme of connected and co-related publicity” that utilised closer media management, a regular publication for first class ticket holders, postcards and even paperweights, all of which carried unified consistent messages about investment and improvements.
+The Railway Gazette reported that there was a “systematic scheme of connected and co-related publicity” that utilised closer media management, a regular publication for first class ticket holders, postcards and even paperweights, all of which carried consistent messages about investment and improvements.
 This was, one could argue, a sophisticated, dynamic and far-reaching PR campaign.

 To what extent Elliot’s efforts were responsible for the fall in complaint letters written to The Times after January 1925 requires more research, especially as this may also be partly attributable to improvements and investment coming to fruition.
 There is however evidence to suggest that he changed popular perceptions about the Southern.
 A brief survey of post-January letters broadly shows a shift towards complaints being individualised grievances, rather than them being connected to a broader discourse of continual railway failure.
 Frequently, letters also suggested the Southern Railway could make positive change, denoting greater public trust in its abilities.
-One letter from August complaining about poor timekeeping of the new electric trains ended by stating “Surely a solution is to be found?”
+One letter from August complaining about poor timekeeping of new electric trains ended by stating “Surely a solution is to be found?”